rabblerouser/docs/README.md

     dot -Tpng concept_map.gv -o concept_map.png

-Please commit the updated concept map and output.
+If you make changes to the concept map, please commit the updated graphviz document and output.